thurstonsand/scala-cass/README.md

 ScalaCass w/ `cachedImplicit` is 77.664% the speed of native for `as`, 93.372% the speed of native for `getAs`

-* `cachedImplicit` is a feature of shapeless that caches the underlying representation of a case class so that it does not need to be recreated on every call. [see more here](https://github.com/milessabin/shapeless/blob/master/core/src/main/scala/shapeless/package.scala#L118) (WARNING: source code)
+* `cachedImplicit` is a feature of shapeless that caches the underlying representation of the case class so that it does not need to be recreated on every call. [see more here](https://github.com/milessabin/shapeless/blob/master/core/src/main/scala/shapeless/package.scala#L118)
+  (WARNING: source code)